tcpiplab/passwordgen/README.md

 └───┴──────────────────────────────┘
 ```

+# Signing up for a ChatGPT-4 API key

+You can sign up for a ChatGPT-4 API key [here](https://platform.openai.com/signup).
+It will cost you a little bit of money each time you use it.
+At the time of this writing it is pretty cheap.
+For example, so far it has cost me less than $3.00 to develop and test all the AI features of this program.
+And they allow you to set soft and hard limits so that you don't accidentally spend to much money.

 # Setting the `GPT_API_KEY` environment variable

 This is optional.
 But some of the most interesting features of this tool require this environment variable in order to make calls to the ChatGPT-4 API.
 Without it these features won't work: